Cruella de Vil: One Hundred and One Dalmatians (1961 film)

 Cruella hires two thieves named Jasper and Horace Badun to steal the puppies, which they do.
-Both Roger and the police immediately suspect her, but the latter fail to find anything despite still investigating.
-However, fearing the ongoing investigation, Cruella goes to her ancestral home in Suffolk where the puppies are being kept, and angrily demands that her henchmen kill and skin the puppies for her that very night, exploding a bottle of wine in the fireplace to drive home her point.
-The next morning, Cruella learns that the puppies have escaped the house in the night, being rescued by Pongo and Perdita.
-She and her henchmen set off in pursuit, and she berates Jasper and Horace for reckless driving, despite her obviously worse driving skills.
+Both Roger and the police immediately suspect her, but the latter fails to find anything despite still investigating.
+However, fearing the ongoing investigation, Cruella goes to her ancestral home in Suffolk, where the puppies are being kept, and angrily demands her henchmen to kill and skin the puppies for her that very night, exploding a bottle of wine in the fireplace to drive home her point.
+The next morning, Cruella learns that the puppies have escaped the house at night, being rescued by Pongo and Perdita.
+She and her henchmen set off in pursuit, and she berates Jasper and Horace for reckless driving, despite her worse driving skills.

 The next day, on Christmas Eve, Cruella, Jasper, and Horace track the Dalmatians to Dinsford.
-While driving her car across town, she sees a long procession of black puppies walking past her into a van.
-Realizing at the last second that the puppies are the Dalmatians in disguise, she furiously pursues the van in her car and tries to ram the van over a cliff.
+While driving her car across town, she sees a long procession of black puppies walking past her into a moving van.
+Realising at the last second that the puppies are the Dalmatians in disguise, she furiously pursues the van in her car and tries to ram the van over a cliff.
 Jasper attempts the same thing, but Horace panics and causes their truck to swerve and crash into Cruella instead.
-Cruella throws a tantrum among the wreckage of the two vehicles as the van gets away.
+Cruella throws a tantrum among the two vehicles' wreckage as the van drives away.

-The film features a song, written by Mel Leven, using her name as the title, sung by the Dalmatians' owner Roger (Bill Lee), who holds the woman in contempt.
-The lyric begins with: "Cruella de Vil, Cruella de Vil.
-If she doesn't scare you, no evil thing will...", possibly foreshadowing the deranged, glowing-red-eyed face Cruella assumes while chasing the van.
+The film features a song written by Mel Leven, using her name as the title, sung by the Dalmatians' owner Roger (Bill Lee), who holds the woman in contempt.